 NSF Policy Interpretation

-Historically, NSF policy has been interpreted by many as restricting faculty salary funding of 9-month faculty appointments to two summer months.
-The interpretation assumed that no funding was allowed for academic year salaries.
-This past year, NSF changed and/or clarified its policy by stating that although there is a two-month funding restriction on faculty salaries (in any one year), the funding is not restricted as to what period, summer or academic year (AY), that effort and funding can be used.
+NSF policy states that there is a two-month funding restriction on faculty salaries (in any one year), the funding is not restricted as to what period, summer, or academic year (AY), that effort and funding can be used.
 They also clarified that the proportion of the faculty salary charged to the award during any period be reasonable in light of the effort expended on individual sponsored awards and all other University activities.

 As a recipient of federal funding, we are required to comply with the cost principles established in 2 CFR 200 which require that all costs are reasonable, allocable and consistently treated.
 Compensation charges to sponsored projects must be for work that specifically contributes and is related to the work under the agreement.